- Incompatible Routers

 - Check to see if your router has combined the 2.4 and 5.0 GHz networks.
 Once the Gateway Puck is connected to the 2.4 GHz network, the router may be forcing it to connect to the 5.0 GHz network.
 At that point it will disconnect because the Gateway Puck requires a 2.4GHz connection.
 Try the solutions in the Mesh Network section of this article.

-A Gateway Puck should reconnect once WiFi is established, but in some cases, it won't reconnect.
+After power and WiFi is restored within the home, a Gateway Puck should should attempt to reconnect every 30 seconds, but in some cases, it won't reconnect.

 The fastest solution is to do a "Forget WiFi" on all Gateway Pucks and go through WiFi Setup again.
 This is a good short-term solution to get the system up and running again.
 However, this will have to be done every time there's a power outage.
 For a long-term solution, try one of the following: